veit/python-basics-tutorial/docs/libs/cibuildwheel.rst

 ``cibuildwheel``
 ================

-``cibuildwheel`` simplifies the creation of :term:`Python Wheels <wheel>` for the different platforms and Python versions through Continuous Integration (CI) workflows.
+:term:`cibuildwheel` simplifies the creation of :term:`Python Wheels <wheel>` for the different platforms and Python versions through Continuous Integration (CI) workflows.
 More precisely it builds manylinux, macOS 10.9+, and Windows wheels for CPython and PyPy with GitHub Actions, Azure Pipelines, Travis CI, AppVeyor, CircleCI, or GitLab CI.

 In addition, it bundles shared library dependencies on Linux and macOS through `auditwheel <https://github.com/pypa/auditwheel>`_ and `delocate